d-zine/Condo-Price-Prediction/README.md

 Recognizing that city plays a bigger role in accurately predicting condo prices and my multi-city model is trained on 75% NYC data, I built another multiple linear regression using Philadelphia condos.
 This model allowed me to predict condo price within $246K and 44% of actual price on average.
-I also trained a Gradient Boosting model to predict home price, which reduced the error to $135K and 21% of actual price on average.
+I also trained a gradient boosting model to predict home price, which reduced the error to $135K and 21% of actual price on average.
 Gradient Boosting outperformed regression in the multi-city and Philadelphia model because it accounts for non-linear relationships.
 The Philadelphia specific model included a smaller set of predictors to the multi-city model with the addition of neighborhood.